 Princeton University has produced some very useful reading matter on altitude illness and you can access that HERE.
 If you want to go beyond reading matter and take some action in preparation for your trip then why not contact The Altitude Centre.

 Finally, we have had a couple of cases where people have gone on to our medical screening help line and declared a cardiovascular condition, then gone on to a trip at high altitude and suffered very badly, and in one case with terminal results.
 When we medically screen somebody and agree to insure you, we do not routinely ask what you intend to do on your trip.
-It's up to you, if you know you have say, a heart cobdition, to use your common sense when it comes to exertion.
-High altitude climbing or trekking requires very high levels of exertion and can cause illness which will further endanger an already poorly performing cardiovascular system.
-Knowingly exposing yourself to dangers which might exacerbate your condition may compromise your cover.
+It’s up to you, if you know you have say, a heart condition, we expect you to obtain the all clear from your general practitioner prior to undertaking such exertion.
+High altitude climbing or trekking requires very high levels of exertion and can cause illness which will further endanger anybody with pre-existing medical condition/s.
+Knowingly exposing yourself to dangers which might exacerbate any pre-existing medical condition may compromise your cover

 You can find some other useful information regarding sports that we cover in our Sports Information Library.